 Pizza & Pedagogy

-Join your Teaching Academy Fellows for pizza and the opportunity to discuss teaching topics with guest faculty!
+Join your Teaching Academy Fellows for the opportunity to discuss teaching topics with guest faculty!
 Intended for those with little or no formal pedagogical training, these workshops are designed to prepare instructors to teach effectively at the university level.
 Open to all graduate students and post-doctoral fellows.

 Pizza & Pedagogy Series 2020-2021